Jompra/Pupper-Game/README.md

 I decided to randomise the zombie sprites to add variety to each game.
 At page load, a random integer is pushed to each array in initZombies.
 This third integer is used to build the file path to a corresponding zombie sprite.

 ## Train Generation and Movement
 The trains are also initialized in a 2D array and advance in the same way that the zombies do.
-An odd ~~bug~~ feature of the train array is that odd numbered rows need to have their x values entered in ascending order and even rows descending.
+An odd feature of the train array is that odd numbered rows need to have their x values entered in ascending order and even rows descending.
 This is because the advance function will place all of the divs on top of each other if initialised incorrectly.

 ## Detecting Collisions
 This is a fairly simple process of checking whether the user's sprite's x and y position corresponds with a cell that contains .zombie, or if it does not contain .train when above row index 7. if either of these conditions are met then the user's sprite re-initialises to the start position and one life is decremented.